Campus Lockdown Procedures

 PRCC has a severe weather warning system which will be activated in the event of a tornado.
 The PRCC weather alert system will be activated by Pearl River County Dispatch or EOC.

-When a tornado is confirmed, the alarm system (sirens) will be activated for approximately three (3) minutes.
-It does not continue through the entire tornado warning.
 Faculty and staff will be notified when a severe thunderstorm warning exists by means of mass notification system (LYNX) from Campus Police.

 If a tornado is sighted: